 One-third to one-half of these athletes will reportedly face jumper’s knee at some point during their athletic career.

-Patellar tendinopathy is one of the most well-studied overuse conditions.
-It was first described in 1973 as “jumper’s knee” and can include pain at the quadriceps insertion, distal pole of the patella, or the tibial tubercle insertion.
+First described in 1973, jumper’s knee is one of the most well-studied overuse conditions, which can include pain at the quadriceps insertion, distal pole of the patella, or the tibial tubercle insertion.

 Anatomy of the kneecap region